paul-sud/chipseq-visualization/README.md

 source_profile = default

-4. Create a conda environment and install all the python dependencies from requirements.txt in back-end directory into this conda environment.
+4. Create a conda environment and install all the python dependencies from requirements.txt in backend directory into this conda environment.

 # Running the application
 Termminal 1 (running React JS front end):